Kabrita Infant Formula Review & Analysis

 Note that in 2020, the EU passed (well, it was passed in 2016, but enforcement started February 2020) a requirement that baby formulas include Omega-3, and this is a new addition to most European formulas.
 This is why you see DHA and ALA appearing in new European formulas.
 This has not been implemented for Omega-3 in the USA, though it has been implemented for Omega-6:

-Most parents begin to introduce solid foods in addition to formula or breastfeeding.
+Most parents start solid foods in addition to formula or breastfeeding.
 These usually first include rice and/or oatmeal cereals, and then progress to fruit and vegetable purees.
 These will complement the nutrition found solely in the formula, including additional iron and carbohydrates.

 Some parents might be interested to learn that many European baby formulas contain trace levels of fluoride.
 This is not usually added by the manufacturer, but appears in trace amounts (e.g., this Dutch Kabrita Stage 1 contains <0.0066 mg of fluoride per 100mL prepared formula) due to the water used during manufacturing.